gerases/vim-rspec-puppet/README.md

 * Vim >= 8.1 (because of the "terminal" capability in vim >= 8.1)

 # Acknowledgements
-Some of the ideas for the functionality were taken from this project: [vim-rspec](https://github.com/thoughtbot/vim-rspec/blob/master/plugin/rspec.vim)
+Some of the ideas for the functionality were taken from this project: [vim-rspec](https://github.com/thoughtbot/vim-rspec/blob/master/plugin/rspec.vim), especially the testing setup.